Source Water Protection

 An equal cost share is required for receiving a grant.
 Cost sharing is subject to an audit and must be allowable under cost principles and verifiable to records.
 Applicant must include a signed statement or acknowledgement that proves availability of funds to support the cost share.

-The PWS can use its own financial resources, or funding obtained from a private or federal grant to meet the cost share requirement for a competitive grant.
-The following may not be used as cost share for a competitive grant: a source water protection plan implementation grant; DWARF funding; another state grant; another Clean Water Fund grant.
+The public water supplier (PWS) can use its own financial resources, or funding obtained from a private or federal grant to meet the cost share requirement for a transient grant.
+The following may not be used as cost share for a transient grant: drinking water revolving fund (DWRF) money; another state grant; another Clean Water Fund grant.

 Termination for insufficient funding